Your communication preferences.

 We know there has been a lot of bad press for charities lately, and it can be difficult to know what is true and what is false, but here is what we can tell you is 100% fact.

-If you are concerned about anything you've heard lately or want to change how you hear from us, please don't hesitate to contact us or fill in the communication preferences form at the end of this page.
+If you are concerned about anything you've heard lately or want to change how you hear from us, please don't hesitate to contact us or fill in the communication preferences form above.

 How we collect your data.